CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 ## addIndividualParticipantIds

-Adds individualParticipantIds to GROUP or TEAM partiicpants
+Adds individualParticipantIds to GROUP or TEAM participants

 - @param {object} tournamentRecord - passed in automatically by tournamentEngine
 - @param {string} groupingParticipantId - grouping participant to which participantIds are to be added